 Wherever you are on the Adventure Coast, you’ll find plenty to do and see.
-The area embodies everything Florida – from kitsch to the natural outdoors – with beautiful mermaids, endearing manatees, emerald green rolling hills dotted by farms and rural living.
-It’s full of Florida’s fascinating history and home to an emerging group of entrepreneurs who are sharing their Florida dream through business ventures in agriculture, craft breweries, distilleries and restaurants.
+The area embodies everything Florida – from kitsch to the natural outdoors – with beautiful mermaids, endearing manatees, emerald green rolling hills dotted by farms, and also rural living.
+It’s full of Florida’s fascinating history and home to an emerging group of entrepreneurs who are sharing their Florida dream through business ventures in agriculture, craft breweries, distilleries, and restaurants.

 Weeki Wachee Springs Mermaid Shows

-This old Florida attraction remains one of the best bargains in Florida.
-In addition to the mermaid show is a riverboat cruise, animal show, and water park with flume rides and swimming in the clear and cool 72 degree water.
+This old Florida attraction also remains one of the best bargains in Florida.
+In addition to the mermaid show is a riverboat cruise, animal show, and water park with flume rides and swimming in the clear and cool 72-degree water.